denrique99/iosl-ai-agent-identity/README.md

 # IoSL AI Agent Identity

 ## Overview
 This project implements a framework for decentralized identity management and authentication for and using AI agents.
 It includes various components that facilitate the creation, management, and interaction of agents within a decentralized environment.
+For a detailed view see "IoSL__AI_Agents_with_Digital_Identities.pdf"

 ## Project Structure
 ```